Nicodman/Reasoning_Agents_2020/README.md

 ## Documentation
-You can read our final technical documentation about this project here (report todo)
+You can see our final slide presentation about this project in Document